 Key Institutions: Georgetown University Initiative on Innovation, Development and Evaluation, Twaweza, the University of Dar es Salaam, and the World Bank

-The Tanzania team proposes using an education reform adopted by the Government of Tanzania, Big Results Now in Education (BRNED), to explore system effects and relationships.
-This came about after a rapid decline in student achievement in the county: a 2011 study found that only 30% of students could read a basic Kiswahili story and do basic math.
+The education reforms in Tanzania came about after a rapid decline in student achievement in the county: a 2011 study found that only 30% of students could read a basic Kiswahili story and do basic math.
 Between 2006 and 2012, the pass rate for the Primary School Leaving Examination (PSLE) declined from 70 to 31 percent, and the pass rate for the Certificate of Secondary Education Examination (CSEE) declined from 89 to 34 percent.
 To stem and reverse this trend, nine specific government initiatives aimed at fast tracking the improvement of the quality of education service delivery are introduced via BRNED.

 Such an ambitious reform entails not only a shift in resources but also a change in the responsibilities between different stakeholders in the school system.
 Going beyond the new allocation of resources, the impact of the different policies will not necessarily be equally shared across schools and pupils.
 Thus, equity concerns arise and it is important to measure if different types of children benefit differently from the reforms.
 To this end, the team proposes to collect detailed demographic and socio-economic data during the household surveys, as well as school facilities and access to resources during the school surveys.

 In short, their research program aims to answer the following two questions at the heart of systems reform:

 1) Does the education reforms pivot to learning-outcome-based incentives yield improvements in learning?

 2) How did incentives for political actors create opportunities for the launch of such a system-wide reform, and how do elements of the reform itself contribute to sustained momentum?